Two-lifetime model for the cuprates revisited: Application of MRDP to the cuprates

 Next we study the spectral function $A({\bf k},\omega)$ for fixed $\omega$ as a function of momentum ${\bf k}$ in the 2D Brillouin zone, to be called the momentum map.
 In overdoped but still superconducting Bi2201 it was recently found that the momentum map at the chemical potential, i.e. for $\omega=0$, resembles that of a normal metal \cite{Ye24}.
-This result might look anomalous, but it can be easily interpreted by MRDP.
+This result may be explained by the single-lifetime theory leading to Eq.~\eqref{eq:spectral_no_gammas} as in Refs.~\cite{Norman07,Chubukov07}, but it is consistent also with the full MRDP.
 In fact, for $\omega=0$ Eq.~(\ref{eq:green_f}) implies that

-Thus, the $\omega=0$ momentum map consists of Lorentzians along tomographic cuts with maxima at the normal-state Fermi surface $\varepsilon_{\bf k}=0$, angle-dependent widths $\Gamma_{\rm eff}(\theta) = {\Gamma_s+\sqrt{\Gamma^2 + \Delta^2}}$, and weights $w(\theta)=\Gamma/\sqrt{\Gamma^2 + \Delta^2}$.
+Thus, the $\omega=0$ momentum map consists of Lorentzians along tomographic cuts with maxima at the normal-state Fermi surface $\varepsilon_{\bf k}=0$, with angle-dependent widths $\Gamma_{\rm eff}(\theta) = \Gamma_s+\omega_\ast$ and weights $w(\theta)=\Gamma/\omega_\ast$.
 Momentum maps calculated using Eq.~\eqref{eq:mdf} in the Brillouin zone of a model cuprate superconductor are shown in Fig.~\ref{fig:momentum_maps}.
 For $\Gamma\ll \Delta_d$ (Fig.~\ref{fig:momentum_maps}a), the spectral function is finite only in the vicinity of the nodal point, as expected.
 However, for a pair-breaking rate $\Gamma$ comparable to $\Delta_d$ (Fig.~\ref{fig:momentum_maps}b), the momentum map resembles the experimental results of \cite{Ye24}.